Wedding of Prince George and Princess Marina: Attire

 Marina's wedding dress was designed by Edward Molyneux, who had worked with her previously.
 The dress was made from white silk and silver lamé brocade, with a raised English rose design.
 The dress's simplicity was praised in Vogue: "the sum of that simple perfection which distinguishes her whole Molyneux trousseau, and which only a fine personal taste could have achieved."
+Marina wore an ermine cape, given to her by the King, over her dress en route to the Abbey and on the balcony of Buckingham Palace.

 The Duke of Kent wore ceremonial day dress of the Royal Navy with the insignia of the Order of the Garter, Order of St Michael and St George and the Royal Victorian Order.